 A burn accident can take place almost anywhere and can happen when you least expect it.
 Many burn injury victims have suffered their injuries as a result of defective products or improperly maintained property.
 As a consequence of such negligence, some have spent years in a painful rehabilitation process and suffering through reconstructive surgeries in an attempt to rebuild their lives.

 Many law firms rely on lawyers or paralegals to review, interpret and understand medical records.
 Lawyers and paralegals are not medically trained professionals.
 Although these legal professionals need to have a working understanding of general medical issues to effectively represent clients in personal injury or medical malpractice cases, their conclusions about those medical records cannot always be relied upon.

-At the Attorneys For Freedom law firm, we often utilize licensed medical doctors who are an important part of our legal team.
-Our licensed medical doctors stand ready to review complex medical records in our cases.
+At the Attorneys For Freedom law firm, we often utilize licensed medical doctors, to review complex medical records.
+Medical professionals are an important part of our legal team.
 They can also offer additional medical-related recommendations to further develop all aspects of our clients’ cases.